braidenm/FilmQueryProject/README.md

 ### Needs More work

 JUnits tests could use more of tests.
 This is a topic I am searching for more understanding on how to write effective tests.
 I have some of the easier tests in the program.
-The tests that I am Unsure on how to write are the inventory testing and the keyword tests.
+The tests that I am unsure on how to write are the inventory testing and the keyword tests.